-University Services is responsible for the administration of the Northwestern University Trademark Licensing Program.
+Auxiliary Services is responsible for the administration of the Northwestern University Trademark Licensing Program.

 - The Trademark Licensing Office maintains a catalog of all product samples and registered products for the University; approves and registers new marks; and maintains a list of licensees authorized to manufacture and distribute goods bearing the marks of the University.